-&lt;sup>3 The following sources were the primary reference for this section and provided all of the statistics: Frank J. Coppa, "Those Who Followed Columbus: The Italian Migration to the United States of America," The Immigrant
+2 The following sources were the primary reference for this section and provided all of the statistics: Frank J. Coppa, "Those Who Followed Columbus: The Italian Migration to the United States of America," The Immigrant Experience in America (Boston: Twayne Publishers, a division of G.K.
+Hall & Co., 1976), 117-146; William Dillingham, Reports of the Immigration Commission, vol. 4: Emigration Conditions in Europe (Washington, D.C.:

-Experience in America (Boston: Twayne Publishers, a division of G.K.
-Hall & Co., 1976), 117-146; William Dillingham, Reports of the Immigration Commission, vol. 4: Emigration Conditions in Europe (Washington, D.C.: Government Printing Office, 1911), 151-175.
+1 William Dillingham, Reports of the Immigration Commission, vol. 4: Emigration Conditions in Europe (Washington, D.C.: Government Printing Office, 1911), 147.